wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$1_ | Guided setup through for the receiver once _$I_ was used to select the receiver type.
 This command sets the same values as _$i_ and _$n_ does.
 _$a_ | Shows the two acceleration values, the first is the max acceleration in operational mode, the second in programming mode
 _$a int int_ | sets the two acceleration values.
 Default is _$a 20 10_
+_$A int int int_ | sets the neutral point and range and maximum deflection.
+The default _$N 1500 0 700_ creates a pwm signal with a puls width of 1500us in neutral and +-700us without a neutral range.
-_$B_ | Configure the HC-05 bluetooth module connected to RX3/TX3 pin
+_$B_ | Configure the HC-06 bluetooth module connected to RX3/TX3 pin
 _$e_ | Print the maximum eRPMs as defined in the VESC ESC.
 _$e int_ | Set the maximum eRPMs as defined in the VESC ESC.
+_$E_ | print the status information of the VESC.
 _$g_ | Print the maximum positional error before going into an emergency brake.
-In case moving the stick slowly towards neutral does not apply enough brake power and hence the endpoint will be overshot by more than this value, the ESC output is reset to neutral forcefully.
+In case moving the stick slowly towards neutral does not apply enough brake power and hence the endpoint will be overshot by more than this value, the ESC output is reset to neutral.
 Thus applying the maximum brake power the ESC can apply.
-Default is 100 Hall sensor steps.
+Default is 100 hall sensor steps.
 _$g int_ | Set the max error.
+_$G int1 .. int8_ | The controller can output a (non-inverted) SBus signal meant for the DJI Ronin gimbal.
+Which input channel should be assigned to channel 1 to 8?
 _$i_ | Print the the current channel assignments and a overview of all channels with their current values as received from the RC receiver.
 A value of 0 means no valid data received.
-_$i int int int int int int int_ | Assign the input channels to functions in the order of speed, programming switch, endpoint button, max acceleration dial, max speed dial, mode selector, Aux Channel input.
+_$i int1 .. int8_ | Assign the input channels to functions in the order of speed, programming switch, endpoint button, max acceleration dial, max speed dial, mode selector, Aux Channel, Play switch input.
 A value of 256 is allowed in order to disable those RC functions.
-_$I_ | shows which type of receiver signal is expected _$I 0_ | SumPPM receiver.
-Note: Changing it requires the setting to be written with $w and to reboot the board.
+_$I_ | shows which type of receiver signal is expected, SumPPM or SBus.
-_$I 1_ | SBus receiver.
-Note: Changing it requires the setting to be written with $w and to reboot the board.
+_$I 0_ | SumPPM receiver is connected.
+_$I 1_ | SBus receiver is connected.
+_$j char | Prints the channel assignment of a specific function.
+Characters can be v (=speed), m (=Mode switch), P (=endpoint programming), e (=end point tip switch), A (=max accel dial), V (=max speed dial), a (=Aux input), p (=play switch).
+_$j char int | Set a channel to a specific function.
+Allowed values for char see in the line above.
 _$m_ | print the operation mode
 _$m 0_ | Positional mode.
 In this mode the stick moves a target position and a PID loop does everything in order to keep the CableCam as close as possible to that point.
 ATTENTION: Not tested, do not use.
 _$m 1_ | Passthrough mode.
 Essentially output = input.
 All the control does is converting the receiver signal into an ESC servo output signal.
 Useful for testing and to calibrate the ESC for neutral/max/min points.